Fragmented tooling and ownership

 Step 5

-Connect scanners, repositories, ticketing, dashboards, and CI/CD controls so enforcement and visibility are consistent across the estate.
+Connect scanners, repositories, ticketing, dashboards, and CI/CD controls so enforcement and visibility are consistent across the environment.

 Step 6